-Users with Administrator privileges can use a configuration file, named TdwcGlobalSettings.xml, to add and modify some customizable information, such as:
+Users with Administrator privileges can use a configuration file, named TdwcGlobalSettings.xml, to add and modify some customizable information, such

-- The maximum number of objects shown in the graphical views. - The configuration details to enable the news notification beacon and be constantly up-to-date with product information.
-See Disabling news notification. - The URLs where you can store customized documentation about your jobs or job streams to associate customized documentation to them. - The timeout to read and write information on a Tivoli Workload Scheduler for z/OS engine. - The maximum number of objects retrieved with a query.
+- The maximum number of objects shown in the graphical views. - The setting to display the plan view in a new window. - The configuration details to enable the news notification beacon and be constantly up-to-date with product information.
+See Disabling news notification. - The creation of predefined tasks. - The URLs where you can store customized documentation about your jobs or job streams to associate customized documentation to them. - The current user registry in use. - The timeout to read and write information on a Tivoli Workload Scheduler for z/OS engine.